 It started with love.

 Dayton Comestibles Corn Whiskey Mustard started with a Valentine’s Day surprise.
 I’m Kathleen, and I created our flagship product with my wonderful husband, Kaden.
-On the Saturday before V-Day, I bundled him into the car, mysteriously refusing to tell him our final destination—a surprise tour and tasting at the Indian Creek Distillery located in Miami County, Ohio.
+On the Saturday before V-Day, I bundled him into the car, mysteriously refusing to tell him our final destination—a surprise tour and tasting at a craft distillery located in Miami County, Ohio.
 As a rye whiskey aficionado, I knew he would love it—and he did!
-(We both did.
-The place is a literally a national treasure—home to the oldest operating copper pot stills in America, handmade in 1820.)

-Kaden and I love to cook together, and we’ve been making our own condiments from scratch for some time, including ketchup, mustard, pickles, preserves, relishes, etc. After sampling Indian Creek’s whiskeys, we knew we had to find a way to incorporate them in our condiment collection!
-They’re the best whiskeys we’ve ever tasted.
+Kaden and I love to cook together, and we’ve been making our own condiments from scratch for some time, including ketchup, mustard, pickles, preserves, relishes, etc. After sampling the locally produced whiskeys, we knew we had to find a way to incorporate them in our condiment collection.

 Then we added whiskey.

-Within two weeks after our distillery tour, we had created two flavors of mustard built around Indian Creek products.
-We took samples out to share with Joe and Missy Duer, the sixth-generation owners of Indian Creek Distillery.
+Within two weeks after our distillery tour, we had created two flavors of mustard built around their craft whiskeys.
+We took samples out to share with the distillery owners.
 They (and their family) really enjoyed them, and encouraged us to develop the mustards into a commercial product.
 The mustard also got rave reviews from line cook Big Mike from Ollie’s Place, a whiskey bar and restaurant in Centerville, OH.
 (We met Big Mike on the distillery tour, and when he heard our plans to inject whiskey into burger fixings, he made us promise to share our prototypes with the folks at Ollie’s.)

 Then it all went up in smoke.